picklesdoc/docs/docs/StartSimple.md

 There are loads of more configuration parameters and options that you can read about in the [documentation](http://docs.picklesdoc.com/en/latest/)

 ## Assumptions
-In the examples above we made some assumptions about your environment.
+In the examples above we made some assumptions about your environment:

-* For this we expect that your solution directory looks something like this:
+* Firstly, for this we expect that your solution directory looks something like this:
 	* solution.root
 		* Specs - class library for SpecFlow specifications
 		* features - the directory with your .feature-files in it